icub-tech-iit/study-encoders/emulated_quadrature_encoder/readme.md

 ![Picture9](https://github.com/icub-tech-iit/study-encoders/assets/160229887/f21adedb-928a-4422-8c48-c65f3cbd0a6a)

-At this point you have turned on your simulator and are already generating the signal in quadrature with the index in its correct form.
+At this point, you have turned on your simulator and are already generating the signal in quadrature with the index in its correct form.

 ## 3.1 Default conditions
 If you turned on the board now by pressing the Blue button or were using it and pressed the Black button and again the Blue button you are in the Default condition.
 This state corresponds to the following working point: